Kyaw-Thiha/IIP_Admin_Website/README.md

    - Add corresponding data in `subjects` array
    - Add corresponding data in `confirm` method
    - Repeat the above 3 steps for `EditDialog`

+Don't forget to add new subject inside the client